Important: NGINX Plus R33 requires NGINX Instance Manager 2.18 or later

 For example, to use the script to install NGINX Instance Manager on Ubuntu 24.04, with repository keys in the default /etc/ssl/nginx

-directory, with the latest version of NGINX Plus, run the following command:
+directory, with the latest version of NGINX OSS, run the following command:

-In most cases, the script completes the installation of NGINX Interface Manager and associated packages.
+In most cases, the script completes the installation of NGINX Instance Manager and associated packages.
+After installation is complete, the script takes a few minutes to generate a password.
 At the end of the process, you’ll see an autogenerated password:

 Regenerated Admin password: <encrypted password>